keptn/tutorials/site/tutorials/snippets/06/install/open-bridge.md

 ## Open Keptn's bridge
 Duration: 1:00

-Now that you have installed Keptn you can take a look at its user interace aka the Keptn's Bridge.
+Now that you have installed Keptn you can take a look at its user interface aka the Keptn's Bridge.

 Expose the bridge via the following command to be able to access on localhost: